home-assistant/developers.home-assistant/docs/core/entity/lock.md

 sidebar_label: Lock
 ---

-A lock entity is able to be locked and unlocked.
+A lock entity can be locked and unlocked.

 Locking and unlocking can optionally be secured with a user code.
 Some locks also allow for opening of latches, this may also be secured with a user code.
 Derive a platform entity from [`homeassistant.components.lock.LockEntity`](https://github.com/home-assistant/core/blob/dev/homeassistant/components/lock/__init__.py).

 ## Properties